 This is my Dia De Los Muertos Dress!
 Sofia calls it her “Spooky Dress”.
-Dia De Muertos starts November 1st.
-The Day of the Dead is considered a Mexican holiday, but it stems from the Aztec who lived as far as Central America.
+Dia De Los Muertos starts November 1st.
+The Day of the Dead is considered a Mexican holiday, but the roots are from the Aztec who lived as far as Central America.
 It’s celebrated from South America all the way to Mexico; and even made its way back to Spain.
 It is a tradition of honoring lost loved ones.
 But it’s not a mourning for their loss…it’s more like celebrating their lives!
 It’s a very joyous occasion.

-Marigolds and sugar skulls symbolize the Day of the Dead; like jack-o-lanterns are to Halloween.
+Marigolds and sugar skulls symbolize the Day of the Dead; like jack-o-lanterns symbolize Halloween.
 Lots of people paint their faces like skeletons.
 Since the Dia De Muertos makeup scares Sofia, I decided to make her a little ensemble instead.
 Thus; her Spooky Dress was born!

 All the fabric used is from the stash-I didn’t want another Halloween to go by without using that black skeleton fabric.
 But I only had a little, or I would’ve balanced the dress with a little black ruffle or something.

 To make the pants above, I just added a ruffle to a pair of her leggings that had gotten too short.
 I think it may be easier to make these from scratch!
 I say that because trying to fit that tiny leg opening onto the arm of my sewing machine was a nightmare.
 Good thing I made them after everyone was asleep; because I was getting mad.
 It wasn’t a proud moment for me.

 I wish I had a better photo of this fascinator.
 Sofie calls the skeleton “Skare-ten”.
 You can’t see it above, but Skare-ten has a bow tie like the skeletons on the black fabric.
 Check out How To Make A Halloween Fascinator if you’d like to make your own spooky hair accessory!